Attention-Deficit/Hyperactivity Disorder, Adult

 - Difficulty waiting for a turn

-In adults with ADHD, symptoms of inattention are generally more prominent.
-Men and women with ADHD may struggle to focus on tasks or prioritize activities, which in turn may lead to difficulty completing work, missed deadlines, and forgotten social engagements.
+In adults with ADHD, symptoms of inattention are generally more prominent, and many adults who receive a later-in-life diagnosis are diagnosed with inattentive-type or combined-type.
+Such men and women with ADHD tend to struggle to focus on tasks or prioritize activities, which in turn may lead to difficulty completing work, missed deadlines, and forgotten social engagements.
+However, it is possible for adults to be diagnosed with predominantly hyperactive-type ADHD; these individuals may struggle most with feelings of restlessness, impulsive or even reckless behavior, and social difficulties such as frequently interrupting others.

-Environmental agents may contribute to ADHD.
-A correlation has emerged between the use of cigarettes and alcohol during pregnancy and the risk of ADHD.
+Environmental agents may also contribute to ADHD.
+A correlation has emerged between the use of cigarettes and alcohol during pregnancy and the risk of ADHD, for example.
 High levels of lead found in older buildings and exposure to lead through water sources are also implicated in the risk of developing ADHD.

-ADHD can be treated successfully with therapy and medication.
-Therapy provides skills to help the person direct themselves to tasks and become more knowledgeable about their behavior to regulate it effectively.
-Medications concurrently help boost focus, quell restlessness, and improve the progress made from social skills learned in therapy.
+ADHD can be treated successfully with therapy and/or medication.
+Therapy can provide skills to help the person direct themselves to tasks and become more knowledgeable about their behavior to regulate it effectively.
+Medications can help boost focus, quell restlessness, and improve the progress made from social skills learned in therapy.

-Medications most commonly prescribed to treat ADHD include a class of drugs called Stimulants that have both short-acting and long-acting properties.
+The medications most commonly prescribed to treat ADHD include a class of drugs called stimulants that have both short-acting and long-acting properties.
 Short-acting medications may need to be taken more often, and long-acting drugs can usually be taken once daily.
-Those commonly prescribed include Amphetamine/ Dextroamphetamine (Addreall), Dexmethylphenidate (Focalin), Lisdexamfetamine (Vyvanse), Methylphenidate (Concerta, Ritalin).
+Those commonly prescribed include amphetamine/dextroamphetamine (sold under the brand names Adderall and Mydayis), dexmethylphenidate (Focalin), lisdexamfetamine (Vyvanse), and methylphenidate (sold as Ritalin, Quillivant, Daytrana, QuilliChew, Concerta, and others).

-Antidepressants are considered a second choice for treatment of adults with ADHD.
-Similar to stimulants, antidepressants also target norepinephrine and dopamine neurotransmitters.
-These include the older class of drugs called tricyclics, but also newer antidepressants such as Venlafaxine (Effexor) and Bupropion (Wellbutrin).
-These medications also help with nicotine cravings and smoking cessation.
+Nonstimulant medications, which include atomoxetine (sold under the brand names Strattera), guanfacine (Intuniv), and clonidine (Kapvay) may be used if stimulants are ineffective or contraindicated for a particular patient.
+Antidepressants may also be considered for the treatment of adults with ADHD.
+Similar to stimulants, antidepressants target norepinephrine and dopamine neurotransmitters.
+Those most often used include the older class of drugs called tricyclics, but also newer antidepressants such as venlafaxine (Effexor) and bupropion (Wellbutrin).
+These medications can also help with nicotine cravings and smoking cessation.

 Generally, hyperactivity symptoms are less prevalent in adulthood, but symptoms of inattention and impulsivity often persist.
 Therapy for adults with ADHD generally incorporates skills to improve everyday functions such as time management, organization, goal execution.
 Therapy also helps target emotion regulation, impulse control, and stress management.
 By improving emotional and interpersonal self-regulation, adults can more confidently navigate work as well as familial and social relationships.